manoj633/stride/README.md

 ## Stride: Achieve Your Goals, One Step at a Time

-Stride is a personal goal-tracking application designed to empower you on your journey towards achieving your aspirations.
-With its intuitive interface and powerful features, Stride helps you stay organized, motivated, and on track to reach your full potential.
+Stride is an application for monitoring personal goals that is intended to empower you as you work towards your goals.
+Stride's user-friendly UI and robust features keep you motivated, organised, and on course to realise your greatest potential.

 **Try Stride Now:** [https://stride-qd71.onrender.com/](https://stride-qd71.onrender.com/)